 Updating your resume is not the best first step when you start a job search.
-You have to be clear about what YOU want to do and what you are skilled at.
+You have to be clear about what YOU want to do.

 I have said this before, and I am going to say it again- I despise resumes.
 They are historical.
-In other words, your resume only what you’ve done, not what you can do and not necessarily what you want to do next.
+In other words, your resume talks about what you’ve done, not what you can do and not necessarily what you want to do next.

 Updating Your Resume Too Soon Is A Bad Idea